-The University shall reimburse Residents for authorized expenses in recognition of educational objectives incurred for events or equipment that are not required but may further the Resident's professional development.
+The University shall reimburse eligible Residents for authorized expenses in recognition of educational objectives incurred for events or equipment that are not required but may further the Resident's professional development.
+Residents should consult the University's Educational Funds Policy for eligibility requirements.
+For example, Residents beginning after September 15th are not eligible for Educational Funds for that academic year.

-A. Residents are eligible for reimbursement for up to \$1000 each academic year.
+1. Residents are eligible for reimbursement for up to \$500.00 each academic year.